Increase your expertise and marketability by earning a Master of Education in Curriculum and Instruction from Southern New Hampshire University.

 The master's in curriculum and instruction online program is ideal for licensed teachers seeking an additional endorsement or select K-12 professionals who are leading in the area of curriculum and instruction.
 This program does not lead to initial licensure.

-Students enrolled in the MEd in Curriculum and Instruction may be eligible for New Hampshire certification as a curriculum administrator or may elect to not seek state certification.
-If you're interested in obtaining state certification outside of New Hampshire, check with your state's Department of Education to ensure New Hampshire certification is recognized in your home state.
+If you're interested in obtaining state certification, check with your state's Department of Education to ensure New Hampshire certification is recognized in your home state.

 In SNHU's MEd program, you'll learn how to: